Get started with Hyper-Converged Database (HCD)

-This topic provides basic information and a roadmap to documentation for users new to Hyper-Converged Database (HCD).
+Hyper-Converged Database (HCD) is a powerful tool for managing your data.
+This topic provides basic information and a roadmap to documentation for users new to HCD.

-Keep in mind that if you wish to have DataStax manage your database, you can use DataStax Astra DB, a cloud-native database-as-a-service built on Apache Cassandra®.
+Keep in mind that if you want to have DataStax manage your database, you can use DataStax Astra DB, a cloud-native database-as-a-service built on Cassandra.

 Self-managed clusters require planning to ensure that you have the right hardware and software to support your workload.
 Explore the following topics to help you plan your cluster:

-Before starting development, you need to deploy a DataStax Hyper-Converged Database cluster.
+Before starting development, you need to deploy an HCD cluster.
 DataStax offers a variety of ways to set up a cluster.
 Select the method below that best suits your environment.

 Method Description